kubernetes/enhancements/keps/sig-storage/1495-volume-populators/README.md

 dynamic provisioners.

 To test the data-source-validator, we need to check the following cases:
-- Creation of a PVC with no datasource causes no events
+- Creation of a PVC with no datasource causes no events.
-- Creation of a PVC with a VolumeSnapshot or PVC datasource causes no events
+- Creation of a PVC with a VolumeSnapshot or PVC datasource causes no events.
 - Creation of a PVC with a CRD datasource that's not registered by any volume populator causes UnrecognizedDataSourceKind events.
 - Creation of a PVC with a CRD datasource that's registered by a